intel-unesp-mcp/infieri2019-session1/README.md

 -   Native (red line): applications can be run natively on the Xeon Phi coprocessors.
 To the applications, the coprocessor looks like a standalone multicore computer.
-Users can log in directly onto the Xeon Phi via ssh and execute applications, just as they are used to from the host system.
-Applications are compiled on the host for native execution on the Xeon Phi and copied over (or made available on a distributed filesystem exported from the host, e.g. via NFS - the Linux Network File System).
+Users can log in directly onto the Xeon Phi™ via ssh and execute applications, just as they are used to from the host system.
+Applications are compiled on the host for native execution on the Xeon Phi™ and copied over (or made available on a distributed filesystem exported from the host, e.g. via NFS - the Linux Network File System).
 After the computation is finished, the results can be retrieved from the coprocessor with the help of